How to Get Paid by International Clients - Guide for UK Freelancers

 In this article, we’ll take a look at some prospective salaries for freelance jobs, including handy tips for getting paid quickly and easily with freelancer-friendly services, like Wise.

-Receive money for free and send money with ridiculously low fees — on average 8x cheaper than leading UK banks.
-All using the real exchange rate.
+Receive money for free and send money with ridiculously low fees — all using the real exchange rate.

 So, does working for yourself really pay the bills?
 Well, yes.
 Provided you’ve got the skills that people are looking for.